 I will admit this is one of those "solving-my-own-problem" ideas.
 Before I purchase anything online, my process will start by doing research on the product.
 My research will include reading over the following:

-The above research will assist me to better understand the product so that I can make an informed decision.
+The above research will assist me in better understanding the product so that I can make an informed decision.
 Knowing exactly what the product offers will help me prioritize features that are important to my needs.
-Considering professional with consumer reviews is to offset any potential bias and subjective opinions.
+Considering professionals with consumer reviews is to offset any potential bias and subjective opinions.
 The goal is to make a purchase decision based on objectivity, not subjectivity.